stan-alam/AWS/devAssociate/01/notes_EC2.md

 **All data is lost at the instance storage is terminated, stopped or restarted.**

+**EBS is the storage provided to EC2 by AWS**

-**Amazon provides multiple physical locations for provisioning ec2 instances**
+**Amazon provides multiple physical locations for provisioning ec2 instances which are known as AZs**

+**Az's provide a firewall to your instances using security groups**

+**Elastic IP is a static IPv4 address which is provided by AWS**

+**Using tags on Ec2 allows you to track various ec2 instances by allowing you to assign a tag to a specific instance.
+You can name the tag as an environment, department, cost center ..etc

 ## AZ's
 //todo